Ray Price (rugby)

 Raymond Alan Price OAM (born 4 March 1953) is an Australian former dual-code international rugby union and rugby league footballer.
 He was nicknamed “Mr Perpetual Motion” for his hard, intimidating style of play in league at lock forward.
 Price played rugby league for Sydney's Parramatta Eels club, with whom he won four NSWRL premierships, a Dally M Medal and a Rothmans Medal.
 He also played in State of Origin for New South Wales.

-Background
+Early life

+Price was raised in western Sydney and educated at Cumberland High School.
 He is the son of former North Sydney Bears player Kevin Price, and nephew of Norths and Manly-Warringah test forward Peter Diversi.

+Price was married in 1976 to Christine Minns of Villawood NSW, they had 2 children together, son Benjamin Price born in 1978 and daughter Kasey Price born in 1980.
+He has 3 grandsons from this marriage.
+He was divorced in 1996 after 20 years of marriage.

 Playing career

 Ray Price began his career playing rugby union for Junior Club Dundas Valley, played senior rugby union for the Parramatta Two Blues, New South Wales Waratahs and represented the Wallabies in seven Tests, as flanker/breakaway, between 1974 and 1975, scoring four tries.
 One of these was against the New Zealand All Blacks, when, following a wayward penalty kick, Price wrested the ball from an in-goal defender, and scored.
 During the 1975 England rugby tour of Australia, Price was so intimidating off the back of the lineout, that English flyhalf Alan Old stood more than 20 m from the scrumhalf.

 After this, Price moved to play rugby league for the Parramatta Eels and was an instant sensation with his courage and high work rate.
 Although Parramatta lost the grand final that year, Price played consistently well throughout, and he only improved in the following three seasons, maintaining his form even in the fiery and successful assault of the St. George pack in the 1977 Grand Final Replay (which Parramatta lost 0–22).
 Despite being controversially sent off in the 1978 minor semi-final, it was no surprise when Price was chosen to go on the 1978 Kangaroo tour.

 In July of that year his international rugby league début in the 2nd Test against New Zealand in Brisbane saw him become Australia's 36th dual code rugby international following Geoff Richardson and preceding Michael O'Connor.